julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 ### Real life example of the how perfecting before releasing results in amazing achievements

+#### Apple

+Apple is known for its meticulous attention to detail and focus on perfecting products before releasing them to the market.
+The complexity of their products is hidden behind an intuitive user interface, which is the result of extensive testing and refinement.
+Apple's commitment to quality and user experience has made its products highly desirable and successful in the market.
+By focusing on perfection and refinement, Apple has built a loyal customer base and established itself as a leader in the tech industry.
+Apple's success demonstrates the value of perfecting products before releasing them to ensure a positive user experience and long-term success.

 #### Google

 Google is a prime example of a company that effectively uses feature toggles to manage and deploy new features across its wide range of complex products and services.